 They look at me and see the beautiful life growing inside, they look and see the happiness shining through my eyes.
 They look and see the constant smile on my face even through nausea and struggles with gestational diabetes.

-They don’t see the flaws in how I look, they see the positives in how I look and behave.
+They don’t see the flaws in how I look, they see the beauty in my pregnant body.

 They see the me, that for some reason I’m struggling to see.